 - 1 pound of Havarti cheese or any cheese that melts well in pieces 4 cm x 1 cm

-- Make a brine with milk, water, and salt, stir until the salt is completely dissolved.
+- Make a brine with milk, water, and salt, and stir until the salt is completely dissolved.

-- In a large bowl put all the flour, add the eggs, incorporate stirring with a wooden spoon or with a fork or with the tips of the fingers.
+- In a large bowl, put all the flour, add the eggs, and incorporate, stirring with a wooden spoon, fork, or with the tips of the fingers.
 You want to obtain sand of different thicknesses.

-- Add the butter and work a little more in the same way, at this point you will only have crumbs, not a dough yet.
+- Add the butter and work a little more in the same way.
+At this point, you will only have crumbs, not dough, yet.

-- Separate the dough into 20 portions or 30 and cover with a damp cloth.
+- Separate the dough into 20 or 30 pieces and cover with a damp cloth.

-- Work each portion individually, roll into a thin dough (3 mm.), cut into a circle.
-I do not recommend extending half of the dough and cutting several circles at once, because there are going to be a lot of dough left and each time you re-roll it gets harder.
-With this method, they make sure that their empanadas are pretty since the dough will have sufficient flexibility.
+- Work each portion individually, roll it into a thin dough (3 mm.), and cut it into a circle.
+I do not recommend extending half of the dough and cutting several circles at once because there will be a lot of dough left, and each time you re-roll, it gets harder.
+This method ensures that the empanadas are pretty since the dough will have sufficient flexibility.

 - Place a piece of cheese on one side of the circle.
 Close the edge with milk, press firmly and make the folds or close using a fork.

-- Brush with an egg beaten before taking to the oven.
+- Brush with an egg beaten before taking it to the oven.
 Do not brush if frying.

-- Bake for 30-35 minutes until they are golden, watch them during cooking if they are puffy, bury a toothpick to deflate them, so they do not open.
+- Bake for 30-35 minutes until they are golden.
+Watch them during cooking.
+If they puff up, bury a toothpick to deflate them so they do not open.